Eyesore123/blog-app/README.md

 - Flash messages are not working properly so I made a workaround for pop-ups.
 - Admin can create and fetch sketches of posts, but sketches are separate from upload panel so the UI is not the most intuitive.
 - Annoying backend related issues: email sends do not always trigger etc.
+- Aside section is a bit heavy and can disturb the function called page scroll: when user clicks on a link, the page might stop going all the way up when the aside part is still loading.
+So instead of page scrolling all the way up, it might stop somewhere in between in some instances.

 ## Testing